nodejs/node/doc/api/dgram.md

 (_Maximum Transmission Unit_) and on the `Payload Length` field size.

-* The `Payload Length` field is `16 bits` wide, which means that a normal payload exceed 64K octets _including_ the internet header and data (65,507 bytes = 65,535 − 8 bytes UDP header − 20 bytes IP header);
+* The `Payload Length` field is `16 bits` wide, which means that a normal payload cannot exceed 64K octets _including_ the internet header and data (65,507 bytes = 65,535 − 8 bytes UDP header − 20 bytes IP header);
   this is generally true for loopback interfaces, but such long datagram messages are impractical for most hosts and networks.